-- P-1 National security classified information [(a)(1) of the PRA].
-P-2 Relating to appointment to Federal office [(a)(2) of the PRA]. - Release would violate a Federal statute [(a)(3) of the PRA]. - Release would disclose trade secrets or confidential commercial or financial information [(a)(4) of the PRA]. - P-5 Release would disclose confidential advice between the President and his advisors, or between such advisors ((a)(5) of the PRA]. - Release would constitute a clearly unwarranted invasion of personal privacy [(a)(6) of the PRA]. - C. Closed in accordance with restrictions contained in donor's deed of gift.
+- P-1 National security classified information [(a)(1) of the PRA]. - P-2 Relating to appointment to Federal office [(a)(2) of the PRA]. - P-3 Release would violete a Federal statute [(a)(3) of the PRA].
+P-4 Release would disclose trade secrets or confidential commercial or financial - P-4 Release would disclose trade secters of confidential commercial or infancial information [(a)(4) of the PRA].
+P-5 Release would disclose confidential advice between the President and his advisors, or - between such advisors [(a)(5) of the PRA].
+P-6 Release would constitute a clearly unwarranted invasion of personal privacy [(a)(6) of - the PRA]. - C. Closed in accordance with restrictions contained in donor's deed of glft.

 - Freedom of Information Act [5 U.S.C.
-552(b)] F-1 National security classified information [(b)(1) of the FOIA].
-F-2 Release could disclose internal personnel rules and practices of an agency [(b)(2) of the FOIA]. - F-3 Release would violate a Federal statue [(b)(3) of the FOIA]. - F-4 Release would disclose trade secrets or confidential commercial or financial information [(b)(4) of the FOIA]. - F-6 Release would constitute a clearly unwarranted invasion of personal privacy [(b)(6) of - F-7 Release would disclose information compiled for law enforcement purposes [(b)(7) of the FOIA].
-F-8 Release would disclose information concerning the regulation of financial institutions - [(b)(8) of the FOIA].
-F-9 Release would disclose geological or geophysical information concerning wells [(b)(9) of the FOIA].
+552(b)] - F-1 National security classified information ((b)(1) of the FOIA).
+F-2 Release could disclose internal personnel rules and practices of an agency ((b)(2) of the FOIA). - F-3 Release would violate a Federal statue [(b)(3) of the FOIA]. - F-4 Release would disclose trade secrets or confidential commercial or financial information [(b)(4) of the FOIA]. - F-6 Release would constitute a clearly unwarranted invasion of personal privacy [(b)(6) of the FOIA]. - F-7 Release would disclose information compiled for law enforcement purposes [(b)(7) of the FOIA]. - F-8 Release would disclose information concerning the regulation of financial institutions ((b)(8) of the FOIA). - F-9 Release would disclose geological or geophysical information concerning wells ((b)(9) of the FOIA).